Hybrid Lattice Surgery: Non-Clifford Gates via Non-Abelian Surface Codes: Introduction

 {\bf Summary of Protocol.} Now we summarize the lattice surgery across different codes, or on hybrid codes, and how it is applied to realizing non-Clifford operations.
 The general setup that we consider is as follows: we start with two code patches that realize quantum doubles for groups $G$ and $G'$~\cite{Kitaev:1997wr}, which crucially need not be the same and can be non-Abelian, as in Fig.~\ref{TwoPatch}(a).
 The vertical boundaries are chosen to be rough (Dirichlet), the horizontal smooth (Neumann).
 A rough merge is achieved by performing a particular gauging operation on the rough boundaries, as in Fig.~\ref{TwoPatch}(b).
 The resulting configuration is a single code patch, with the interface between the two code patches providing an identification between the logical degrees of freedom on each side.
 In the TQFT we will see that these are particular topological interfaces between the two topological orders $D(G)$ and $D(G')$.
 A rough split along the interface of the hybrid code patch in turn reverses this.

 We use this procedure to generate non-Clifford operations in the standard surface code, which is a quantum double with group $\Z_2$.
 In our method, we first prepare three code patches of quantum doubles with groups $\Z_4$, $D_4$, and $\Z_2\times\Z_2$ (or $\Z_2$), respectively, in some easy-to-prepare states.
 Then we carry out a rough merge and a rough split between the code patches with $\Z_4$ and $D_4$, followed by a rough merge and a rough split between the code patches with $D_4$ and $\Z_2\times\Z_2$ (or $\Z_2$).
 Together with some measurements of logical operators, this procedure can either provide a magic state or teleport a non-Clifford gate.
+The two rough merge-split processes on the two interfaces commute with each other and can be carried out simultaneously.
+In contrast, one protocol in Ref.~\cite{Davydova:2025ylx} implements a logical non-Clifford entangling gate using three surface code patches by gauging a symmetry of the middle patch together with two interfaces, where operations in the bulk and at the interfaces are treated as a whole.
 Fig.~\ref{fig:Lego} illustrates the lattice surgery operations in this method.
 Fault tolerance of our protocols can be achieved by using matching decoders to perform error correction in the Abelian code patches and by using just-in-time decoders~\cite{Bombin:2018wjx,Brown2020,Scruby:2020pvw,Davydova:2025ylx} in the $D(D_4)$ code as well as the hybrid code patches.

 {\bf Continuum TQFT Perspective.} The proposed protocol relies strongly on our understanding of topological order---in the current paper in the form of quantum doubles $D(G)$ of possibly non-Abelian finite groups $G$, which underlie the surface code.
 These topological quantum field theories (TQFTs) provide a continuum description complementing the lattice approach.
 Central to determining the results of the lattice surgery (and proposing new hybrid lattice surgeries) is the knowledge of interfaces between topological orders---Abelian or non-Abelian.
 This provides a gateway to interesting quantum information theoretical applications, such as magic states and non-Clifford gate implementations.
 In the context of lattice surgery, the actual lattice realization is of course absolutely crucial and guides potential future implementations.
 However, to systematically search for viable interfaces, it is also useful to develop a continuum TQFT picture, which provides a more conceptual perspective and enables a comprehensive exploration of potential lattice surgery setups.